iscc/iscc-specs/docs/specification.md

 The Content-ID-Text is built from the extracted plain-text content of an encoded media object.
 To build a stable Content-ID-Text the plain-text content must first be extracted from the digital media object.
 It should be extracted in a way that is reproducible.
 There are many different text document formats out in the wilde and extracting plain-text from all of them is anything but a trivial task.
 While text-extraction is out of scope for this specification it is recommend, that plain-text content should be extracted with the open-source [Apache Tika v1.17](https://tika.apache.org/) toolkit, if a generic reproducibility of the Content-ID-Text component is desired.

-An ISCC generating application must provide a `generate_content_id_text(text, partial=False)` function that accepts UTF-8 encoded plain text and a boolean indicating the [partial content flag](#partial-content-flag-pcf) as input and returns a Content-ID with GMT type `text`.
+An ISCC generating application must provide a `content_id(text, partial=False)` function that accepts UTF-8 encoded plain text and a boolean indicating the [partial content flag](#partial-content-flag-pcf) as input and returns a Content-ID with GMT type `text`.
 The procedure to create a Content-ID-Text is as follows:

 1. Apply Unicode standard [Normalization Form KC (NFKC)](http://www.unicode.org/reports/tr15/#Norm_Forms) to the text input.
 2. Apply [`normalize_text`](#normalize-text) to the text input.